 Difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to awaken, or blueish lips or face.

 What is social distancing and when should you practice it?

 This refers to the practice of deliberately increasing the physical space between people to avoid spreading illness.
 Staying at least six feet away from other people lessens your chances of catching COVID-19.
 Canceling events that are likely to draw crowds is an example of social distancing, as is working from home instead of at the office, closing schools or switching to online classes, visiting loved ones by electronic devices instead of in person, and cancelling or postponing conferences and large meetings.

 What does “Community Spread” mean and do we have this condition in Dallas County/Rockwall County?

 Community spread means instance(s) of confirmed COVID-19 in the defined area where people who have been infected do not know how or where they were exposed.
-Community spread has occurred in Dallas County but not in Rockwall County as of yet.
+Community spread has occurred in in both counties.